-The diode, D1, shown in Figure 22 through Figure 25 is optional.
-It is only required if the input adapter voltage can be applied with a reverse polarity.
+The Diode D1, shown in Figure 22 through Figure 25, is optional.
+It is required only if the input adapter voltage can be applied with a reverse polarity.

 If the adapter voltage is high enough, a Schottky diode is recommended to minimize the voltage difference from the adapter to the charger input and the power dissipation.
 Choose a diode with a continuous current rating high enough to handle battery charging current at the maximum ambient temperature.
-Use a diode whose voltage rating is greater than the maximum adapter voltage.
+Use a diode with a voltage rating greater than the maximum adapter voltage.

 In cases where the voltage drop across the protection device must be kept low, a P MOSFET is recommended.
 Connect the MOSFET as shown in Figure 21.